 What We Do

-We forecast and investigate opportunities, risks and threats to people associated with emerging and disruptive technologies, and analyse emerging global cyber challenges.
+threats to people associated with emerging and disruptive technologies.

 Cybercrime continues to evolve.
 Action to tackle it puts at risk fundamental human rights and an open and free internet.
 Civil society and industry, through this Multi-Stakeholder Manifesto, provide a set of principles to guide governments in negotiations for a Cybercrime Convention at the United Nations.

 This first Activity Report provides an overview of the work of the CyberPeace Institute and outlines some of the key achievements of the Institute in 2019 and 2021.